When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

 Sometimes a change in URLs cannot be helped – maybe you’re switching platforms completely, like moving from WordPress to Shopify for instance.

-In this case, you need to be organized and quick off the mark, making sure you get everything in place and tested before you make the change.
+In this case, you need to be organised and quick off the mark, making sure you get everything in place and tested before you make the change.

 301 redirects to the rescue